marioangst/motifr/README.md

 ```

 An exploratory approach can be taken by calling `motif_summary()`.
 This
-function counts the occurrences of a couple of interesting motifs.
+function counts the occurrences of a couple of basic motifs.
+Furthermore
-Furthermore it computes expectations and variances for the occurrence of
+it computes expectations and variances for the occurrence of these
-these motifs in a modified Erdős-Rényi model.
+motifs in a modified Erdős-Rényi model.
 See the package
 `vignette("random_baselines")` for details.

 ``` r